 \subsection{Large-scale vortices}

-As pointed out in \ref{sec:flowStructure}, the large-scale corrugation motions are accompanied by small-scale structures, particularly visible at $3H$ (Fig.~\ref{fig:snapRphi} middle) but also present in the disc midplane.
-A key question for planet formation theories is the nature of these small-scale structures, and the potential emergence of large-scale vortices, which may aid in the assembly of planetary embryos.
-Such vortices have actually been found in the 3D simulations of \cite{Richard.Nelson.ea16} and were atrributed to a local manifestation of the Rossby Wave Instability \citep[RWI;][]{Lovelace.Li.ea99}.
+As discussed in \ref{sec:flowStructure}, the large-scale corrugation motions are accompanied by small-scale structures, which are particularly visible at $3H$ (Fig.~\ref{fig:snapRphi} middle), but are also present in the disc midplane.
+A key question for planet formation theories is the nature of these small-scale structures and the potential emergence of large-scale vortices, which may aid in the assembly of planetary embryos.
+Such vortices have been found in the 3D simulations of \cite{Richard.Nelson.ea16} and were attributed to a local manifestation of the Rossby wave instability \citep[RWI;][]{Lovelace.Li.ea99}.

-We therefore search for large-scale vortices in the disc midplane.
-Notably, the midplane appears remarkably quiet in terms of vertical velocity (Fig.~\ref{fig:snapRphi} top), with most chaotic motions occurring in the disc atmosphere.
-A standard tracer for vortices is the deviation in vertical vorticity, $\delta \omega_z=r^{-1}[ \partial_r(r\,\delta v_\phi)-\partial_\phi \delta v_r]$ , where we have subtracted the background vorticity of the mean Keplerian shear.
-The vertical vorticity is shown in Fig.~\ref{fig:wz-midplane}, which reveals it composed of numerous small-scale fluctuations much smaller than the disc scale height.
-These fluctuations are highly dynamical (i.e. they evolve on timescales shorter than the local orbital timescales) and do not exhibit any preferential direction with respect to the disc rotation axis.
-These results are in sharp contrast with \cite{Richard.Nelson.ea16} and \cite{Manger.Klahr18} (MK18) who both observed the formation of long-lived anticyclonic vortices (i.e $\omega_z\Omega<0$) at scales $\sim H$.
+We therefore searched for large-scale vortices in the disc midplane.
+The midplane appears remarkably quiet in terms of vertical velocity (Fig.~\ref{fig:snapRphi}, top), with most chaotic motions occurring in the disc atmosphere.
+A standard tracer for vortices is the deviation in vertical vorticity $\delta \omega_z=r^{-1}[ \partial_r(r\,\delta v_\phi)-\partial_\phi \delta v_r]$, where the background vorticity of the mean Keplerian shear was subtracted.
+The vertical vorticity is shown in Fig.~\ref{fig:wz-midplane} and reveals numerous small-scale fluctuations that are much smaller than the disc scale height.
+These fluctuations are highly dynamical (i.e. they evolve on timescales shorter than the local orbital timescale) and do not exhibit any preferential direction with respect to the disc rotation axis.
+These results stand in sharp contrast to those of \cite{Richard.Nelson.ea16} and \cite{Manger.Klahr18} (hereafter MK18), who both observed the formation of long-lived anticyclonic vortices (i.e., $\delta \omega_z\Omega<0$) at scales $\sim H$.